Scheduling of Intermittent Query Processing: Related Work

 \section{Related Work}

 Many stream processing engines run on the YARN infrastructure.
 Vavilapalli et al.\ \cite{ref_yarn} explain YARN and the scheduling schemes supported such as FIFO, Capacity, and Fair.
 YARN caters to generic resource management and job scheduling.
 YARN does not support scheduling queries with deadline constraints.
 Stream Processing Engines such as Apache Spark and Flink process tuples eagerly with some fixed minimum batch size.
 However, they do not consider deadlines, and do not utilise the available slack time which can allow for larger batches and thus lower cost.
+Ye et al. \cite{ref_nostop} propose an optimization technique for Spark Streaming configurations without considering deadlines.

-Tang et al.\ \cite{ref_crocodile_pap}, \cite{ref_iqp}, address cost reduction in scenarios not bound by absolute deadlines.
+Shang et al.\ \cite{ref_crocodile_pap}, Tang et al.\ \cite{ref_iqp}, address cost reduction in scenarios not bound by absolute deadlines.
 On the other hand, Ou et al.\ \cite{ref_tick}, Li et al.\ \cite{ref_edf_streamproc1}, focus on only meeting deadline constraints and do not talk about cost optimisation.
 The Scheduling schemes proposed by us in this paper primarily focuses on scheduling queries within deadline and in addition tries to minimise the overall computation cost by determining the appropriate batch size which will incur less computation cost while meeting the deadline constraints.

-Tang et al.\ \cite{ref_iqp}, \cite{ref_crocodile_pap} point out that the slack period available in queries can be utilised to reduce resource consumption.
+Tang et al.\ \cite{ref_iqp}, Shang et al. \cite{ref_crocodile_pap} point out that the slack period available in queries can be utilised to reduce resource consumption.
 Present Stream Processing Engines consume resources continuously.
 Tang et al.\ \cite{ref_iqp} propose Intermittent Query Processing where tuples are processed intermittently.
 While processing all tuples in a single batch would incur the least cost, it may not be feasible to meet the deadline.
 So part of the work that supports incremental operations is done intermittently.
 The intermittent query processing is triggered at some time interval or based on the number of tuples accumulated.
-Tang et al.\ \cite{ref_crocodile_pap} have built a database system namely CrocodileDB which processes queries intermittently based on user inputted frequency.
+Shang et al.\ \cite{ref_crocodile_pap} have built a database system namely CrocodileDB which processes queries intermittently based on user inputted frequency.
 But these queries are not bound to be completed within an absolute deadline.
 Not only are our queries deadline bound, but also we propose a scheduling strategy that meets the deadline while processing the queries with minimal computation cost.

 Tang et al.\ \cite{ref_thriftyqp} define a new metric, Incrementability, to denote the amount by which a query supports incremental operations.
 The given query is broken down into query paths or subqueries where incrementable subqueries are processed more frequently compared to others.
 Each path gets processed when an estimated set of tuples arrive and this is denoted as a pace configuration.
 Pace configuration is estimated using a greedy algorithm, where the total work done in processing the query is minimised while ensuring that the work done after the last tuple arrives is not beyond the user specified constraint.